Adnan-Sarkar/mongoDB/mongoDB/README.md

 Syntax is fixed, So you have to specify the field name with value `1`.

-## Specificy Array & Object Field in MongoDB
+## Specify Array & Object Field in MongoDB

 Until now, we used direct field name with operators, but what happend if the field contain object or array of object?